 Step Five: Spray the middle section orange.
 I used Rust-Oleum Stops Rust Orange Gloss Protective Enamel Spray Paint.
 If you accidentally spray a little higher than you wanted with your orange, no worries.
 Just grab your white spray paint and re-spray over the orange.
 Let the orange paint dry for 1-2 hours.

 Step Six: Spray the bottom section yellow.
 I used Rust-Oleum Stops Rust Yellow Gloss Protective Enamel Spray Paint.
 If you sprayed your yellow a little too high, again no worries, just re-spray over it with your orange.

-Step Seven: Place the bottles on a tray and add some additional Halloween décor items such as: candy corn pieces, pumpkins, autumn colored leaves, etc. and that’s it!
-You now have a beautiful Halloween centerpiece for your home!
+Step Seven: Place the bottles on a tray and add some additional Halloween décor items such as: real candy corn, pumpkins, autumn colored leaves, etc. and that’s it!
+These candy corn wine bottles make a beautiful and inexpensive Halloween centerpiece for your home!

 If you like to create your own holiday decor, check out ALL our Holiday and Seasonal blog posts or a few of them featured below.